$D^{(*)}\bar{B}^{(*)}$ dynamics in chiral effective field theory: Numerical results and discussions

 We now move to the scattering of the two vector meson systems.
 The scattering rates for the $D^{*}\bar{B}^{*}[0(0^{+})]$, $D^{*}\bar{B}^{*}[0(1^{+})]$, and $D^{*}\bar{B}^{*}[0(2^{+})]$ systems are shown in Fig.~\ref{BsDsps}.
 Near the thresholds, there are significant enhancements, which may indicate the presence of possible bound or virtual states.

-In Table~\ref{length}, we find that, in the $D^{*}\bar{B}^{*}[0(0^{+})]$ system, the scattering lengths are positive for different cutoff values, indicating the presence of unambiguous bound states, which supports the calculations in above subsection.
+In Table~\ref{length}, we find that, in the $D^{*}\bar{B}^{*}[0(0^{+})]$ system, the scattering lengths are positive for different cutoff values, indicating the presence of unambiguous bound states, which supports the calculations in the above section.

 For the $D^{*}\bar{B}^{*}[0(1^{+})]$ system, the scattering length is negative at $\Lambda = 0.5~\rm{GeV}$ and $\Lambda = 0.7~\rm{GeV}$, but it takes on a large positive value at $\Lambda = 1.0~\rm{GeV}$, signaling the existence of a shallow bound state.